sahyl/sahyl/README.md

 ---
 ### ✍️ Random  Quote
 <!--START_QUOTE-->
-Acknowledging the good that you already have in your life is the foundation for all abundance. — Eckhart Tolle
+A real friend is one who walks in when the rest of the world walks out. — Unknown
 <!--END_QUOTE-->

 ---